YOzaz/Laravel-SwiftMailer/README.md

 ## About

-Package makes error-safe calls to SwiftMailer transport reset functions before email is being sent.
-In case reset fails - SMTP connection is restarted, thus maintaining it active for whole application living cycle.
+This package works in two possible error-safe modes: sends STOP command after every email is sent (default behaviour), and/or sends RESET/STOP+START commands before every email is sent.
+Such approach ensures SMTP connection is closed to avoid timeouts and broken pipes, or maintains it active for whole application living cycle.
 This is extremely important for long-living applications.
 E.g. when emails are sent through [Beanstalkd](https://github.com/kr/beanstalkd) + [Supervisor](http://supervisord.org/) + [Laravel Queue Daemon Worker](http://laravel.com/docs/4.2/queues#daemon-queue-worker) architecture, Laravel application never quits - therefore SMTP connection is kept active and timeouts after some time.
-Resetting and/or restarting SMTP connection automaticaly solves this problem in general.
+Stopping, resetting and/or restarting SMTP connection automaticaly solves this problem in general.

 **N.B.** While auto-reset feature is great, sometimes it's not a preferred behaviour.
 Be sure to check your SMTP server configuration before using this package.